PyFunceble/web-worker/README.rst

 - Web endpoints to test the syntax of a domain, IP, or URL.
 - Web endpoints to test the reputation of a domain, IP, or URL.
 - Web endpoint to get the complement of a given subject.
+- Web endpoint for the decoding or conversion from and to several formats.

 ___________________________________________